-- (1) The Employer will consider a request from two eligible employees in the same occupational classification and grade level who wish to voluntarily exchange their duty stations at any time. - (2) To be considered, a copy of the request must be submitted to each employee's Port Director or Division Director (or designee) [or equivalent management official], and include a copy of each employees' current resume (or Optional Form 612). - (3) Management will normally respond to such requests within forty-five (45) calendar days.
+- (1) The Employer will consider a request from two no more than three (3) eligible employees in the same occupational classification and grade level who wish to voluntarily exchange their duty stations at any time.
+6/11/2012 - (2) To be considered, a copy of the request must be submitted to each employee's Port Director or Division Director (or designee) [or equivalent management official], and include a copy of each employees' current resume (or Optional Form 612). - (3) Management will normally respond to such requests within forty-five (45) calendar days.

 - (4) If the employees meet the qualifications requirements of the position at their respective gaining duty stations, absent just cause, the requests will be granted.
-When evaluating exchange requests for an exchange between two CBP Officers or two Agriculture Specialist assigned to core functions of their respective Ports and the core functions are in different operating environments (e.g., land border port vs. airport vs. seaport), the Employer has elected to provide the employees the necessary training (as determined by management) for the employee to perform the core function prior to or following the exchange.
-As an exception, the Employer may deny the exchange request when an employee lacks skill and or/training and the granting of the exchange would hinder port operations. - (5) Nothing in this subsection will prevent the Employer, at its discretion, to grant a position exchange where one or both of the requesting employees do not fully meet the qualifications and training requirements of the position(s) at the gaining duty station(s). - (6) Exchanges granted under this Subsection are not grievable, either by the employees involved or not involved in the exchange, or the Union.
+When evaluating exchange requests for an exchange between two up to three (3) CBP Officers or two up to three (3) Agriculture Specialist assigned to core functions of their respective Ports and the core functions are in different operating environments (e.g., land border port vs. airport vs. seaport), the Employer has elected to provide the employees the necessary training (as determined by management) for the employee to perform the core function prior to or following the exchange.
+As an exception, the Employer may deny the exchange request when an employee lacks skill and or/training and the granting of the exchange would hinder port operations.6/11/2012 - (5) Nothing in this subsection will prevent the Employer, at its discretion, to grant a position exchange where one or both of the requesting employees do not fully meet the qualifications and training requirements of the position(s) at the gaining duty station(s). - (6) Effective dates for exchanges involving either two or three employees will be the same.
+6/11/2012 - (7) If one employee involved in a two person or three-way exchange withdraws from the arrangement, the entire request will be considered void.
+6/11/2012 - (6) (8) Exchanges granted under this Subsection are not grievable, either by the employees involved or not involved in the exchange, or the Union. - (8) The Union agrees not to arbitrate situations when one or more employee(s) withdraws from a request for two-person or three-way exchange request, thereby nullifying the request of the other one or two employees.
+6/11/2012